 Research in the US and Australia showed that sunrays have both Ultraviolet-A (UVA) and Ultraviolet-B (UVB) rays, which may play a bigger role in the development of cancer than originally believed.
 Traditionally, UVB rays were thought to be responsible for causing skin cancer.
 However, the effects of UVA may have been woefully underestimated.
 Researchers knew that UVA penetrated the skin more deeply than UVB.
 However, the belief was that UVA rays were less likely to be absorbed by the skin cells and therefore less likely to cause mutations in the cellular DNA.
-As recently as March 24, 2004, Proceedings of the National Academy of the Sciences published a finding that when scientists looked at the effects of UVA and UVB on the DNA from different skin cancer cells, they found that UVA in fact was responsible for many malignant mutations.
+When scientists looked at the effects of UVA and UVB on the DNA from different skin cancer cells, they found that UVA in fact was responsible for many cancerous mutations.
 This finding has long been suspected in the dermatology world, but is now finally proven scientifically.

-Many dermatologists now urge patients to find sunscreens that have both UVA and UVB protection.
+Dermatologists recommend using sunscreens that have both UVA and UVB protection ("broad spectrum").
 Most sunscreens with SPF of 8 or greater will provide some UVA protection.
 To be certain, however, patients should look for parsol or benzophenones as key ingredients in sunscreens to ensure UVA protection.

 Treatment for skin cancer almost always involves some type of surgery.
 In some cases, doctors can suggest radiation therapy or chemotherapy.
 In more advanced stages a combination of these modalities may be used.